kaayush163/kaayush163/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/aayush-54654a231/**

-- ⚡ Fun fact **Mostly everyone has started their journey of coding from "Hello World"**
+- ⚡ Fun fact **Mostly every Coder has started their journey from "Hello World"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">